firsttris/vscode-jest-runner/README.md

 ## Features

 To run your Jest test by right-clicking them....
-Select a test name, right click it, select "Run Jest" from context menu To run a test in Debug Mode select "Debug Jest" from context menu
+- Select a test name, right click it, select "Run Jest" from context menu
+- To run a test in Debug Mode select "Debug Jest" from context menu

 ![Extension Example](https://github.com/firsttris/vscode-jest/raw/master/public/vscode-jest.gif)

 ## Requirements

-Required to have Jest installed (as project dependency or global)
+- Have [Jest](https://github.com/facebook/jest) installed (as project or global dependency)

-Required to have a test task/job in your package.json which starts jest
+- Have a test task/job in your package.json which starts jest
 ```json
 "scripts": {
     "test": "jest"